Suva Fiji Temple: History

-After construction was completed, the temple was open for public tours from June 7 to 12, 2000.
-Just before the open house, starting on May 19, political unrest occurred in Fiji.
+After construction was completed, the temple was open for public tours from 7 June to 12 June 2000.
+Just before the open house, starting on 19 May, political unrest occurred in Fiji.
 A group of armed rebels held a group of government leaders hostage in Suva for weeks.
 Those held hostage included the Prime Minister of Fiji at the time, Mahendra Chaudhry.
 The situation was so intense that the church decided to send all of the missionaries in the area to the other side of the island to avoid any dangerous situations.
 Despite these problems and little media attention over 16,000 people toured the temple including 300 community leaders.
 Those who toured the temple were able to see the two ordinance rooms, two sealing rooms, celestial room, baptistery, and learn more about the church's beliefs associated with the temple.

-The temple was dedicated on June 18, 2000 by Hinckley.
+The temple was dedicated on 18 June 2000 by Hinckley.
 Because of the 2000 Fijian coup d'état, which had been occurring since before the open house, it was decided that a small dedication service would be best and the normal quantity of dedicatory services were abandoned.
 Sixty people attended the dedication.

-On July 30, 2014, the church announced that the temple would close for renovations on October 13, 2014.
-The renovations were completed in November 2015, and an open house was held from January 25 to February 6, 2016.
-On February 20, 2016, a cultural celebration was held to commemorate the rededication, but the event was cut short due to adverse weather conditions caused by Tropical Cyclone Winston.
-The temple was rededicated on February 21, 2016, by Henry B. Eyring.
+On 30 July 2014, the church announced that the temple would close for renovations on 13 October 2014.
+The renovations were completed in November 2015, and an open house was held from 25 January to 6 February 2016.
+On 20 February 2016, a cultural celebration was held to commemorate the rededication, but the event was cut short due to adverse weather conditions caused by Tropical Cyclone Winston.
+The temple was rededicated on 21 February 2016, by Henry B. Eyring.
 Instead of being held in the temple, as is usual, the rededication took place in a nearby mission home due to a mandatory curfew in place as a result of the cyclone.